mewisland/.github/.github/instructions/unit-testing.instructions.md

+---
+applyTo: "**/*.spec.ts"
+---

-Your goal is to generate a new test code.
+Your goal is to generate a new unit test code.

 Requirements for the test code: